dot-layer/community/README.md

 ## Who we are

 .layer is basically an open-source minded platform/community in which everyone shares a common passion for data science and machine learning.
 The community doesn't have leaders or hierarchy of any kind.
-It's just a bunch of people beleiving in free collaborative work where all deliberately acts as contributors to each other ideas and projects.
-The .layer community is nothing but its members who togheter form ideas, relationships and dreams.
+It's just a bunch of people believing in free collaborative work where all deliberately act as contributors to each other ideas and projects.
+The .layer community is nothing but its members who together form ideas, relationships and dreams.

 ## What we do